Nick Griffin: 1998

 In 1998, Griffin was convicted of violating section 19 of the Public Order Act 1986, relating to the offence of 'publishing or distributing racially inflammatory written material' in issue 12 of The Rune, published in 1996.
 Griffin's comments in the magazine were reported to the police by Alex Carlile, then the Liberal Democrat Member of Parliament for Montgomeryshire.
 Following a police raid at Griffin's home, he was charged with distributing material likely to incite racial hatred.
 Fellow BNP member Paul Ballard was also charged, but entered a guilty plea and did not stand trial.
 Griffin pleaded not guilty, and was tried at Harrow Crown Court.
 He called the French Holocaust denier Robert Faurisson and the nationalist Osiris Akkebala as witnesses, was found guilty and given a nine-month sentence, suspended for two years, and a £2,300 fine.
 Ballard was given a six-month sentence, also suspended for two years.
-He said:
+He said, "I am well aware that the orthodox opinion is that six million Jews were gassed and cremated and turned into lampshades.
+Orthodox opinion also once held that the world is flat."

 Griffin claimed that the law under which he was convicted was an unjust law and he therefore had no obligation to follow it.
 He was secretly recorded by the ITV programme The Cook Report in 1997 describing Carlile as "this bloody Jew ... whose only claim is that his grandparents died in the Holocaust".
+In the same programme, Griffin said of the Holocaust, "There is no doubt that hundreds, probably thousands of Jews were shot to death in Eastern Europe because they were, rightly or wrongly, seen as Communists or potential partisans or partisan supporters.
+That was awful.
+But this nonsense about gas chambers is exposed as a total lie."

 Transcripts released under a 2014 Freedom of Information (FOI) request by The Guardian claimed that everything he did could be summed up as follows: "We must secure the existence of our race and a future for white children.
 Everything I do is related to building a nationalist movement through which peaceful persuasion and through the ballot box can place us in a position whereby those 14 words can be carried out."
 He reiterated his contention of Jewish control over the media, as well as his prior stance on Holocaust denial, and said that his aim was to "[take] political power so as to be able to institute changes, to undo the population shift which has taken place since 1948 with the first Immigration Act, to peacefully and as humanely as possible reverse that and to return Britain to being a homogeneous white nation".